yeastrc/proxl-web-app/docs/using/structure.rst

 links that have distances less than or equal to a user-supplied distance cutoff, and 3) Shown Crosslinks/Shown Looplinks, which is a table of shown links and their distances

+Links are drawn (and distances measured) between alpha carbons from PDB residues mapped to the respective residues from the experimental protein.
+To learn more about this mapping, see :ref:`structure-mapping-residue-position-to-3D-label`.

 Total UDRs
 -------------------------
 UDR stands for "unique distance restraint."
 In ProXL, this is the name for a distinct position in a